isikyus/lachisis-weaves/README.md

 bundle exec ruby read_events.rb -s <filename>
 ```

 `<filename>` should be a valid XML file.

+## "XML" file format

-Lachisis (so far) ignores the XML
-except for `<?lachisis ... ?>` processing instructions, and generates a
+Lachisis (so far) ignores the XML except for `<?lachisis ... ?>` processing
+instructions.
+Most of these will define events of characters interacting
-sequence of "events" (in the relativity sense: a point in space-time) for
+(think "event" in the relativity sense: points in space-time) for graphing.

-graphing.
+### Defining Events

-Valid processing instructions consist of a sequence of pairs `name:value`,
+Valid event processing instructions consist of a sequence of pairs `name:value`,
 separated by whitespace.
 Values must not contain whitespace or
 equals signs (not even in quotes).

-Example valid instructions:
+Examples:

 * `<?lachisis location:somewhere enter:someone ?>` Record an event that `someone`
   arrived at `somewhere`, using the current major timestamp (default 0.0),